Epitouche/Perimeter/poc/backend/go/doc.md

 ### 1. **Scaling to Larger Architectures**

-- **Cloud-Native Applications**: Go's support for cloud platforms like Kubernetes ensures smooth scaling and integration into larger systems.
+- **Cloud-Native Applications**: Go’s support for cloud platforms like Kubernetes ensures smooth scaling and integration into larger systems.
 - **Event-Driven Architecture**: Tools like Kafka and RabbitMQ integrate well with Go for managing large-scale event-driven workflows.

 ### 2. **Improved Developer Workflow**